raulinve/Isogeometric-Analysis-with-Deal.II/README.md

 ### :triangular_flag_on_post: Poisson example:

 The code of the **Poisson example** consist of a single file:
 * "poisson.cc"

+Note: This code is strongly based on the deal.II library example "[step-4](https://www.dealii.org/current/doxygen/deal.II/step_4.html)".
-Note: The file "CMakeLists.txt" is used to compile the code.
+Note: The file "CMakeLists.txt" is used to easily compile the code.

 #### 👉 Instructions to **compile** the code: